 The United States has open investigations of two of Indiana's juvenile justice facilities.
 Those facilities are the Pendleton Juvenile Correctional Facility ("Pendleton") and the Indianapolis Juvenile Correctional Facility ("Indianapolis," now known as Madison Juvenile Correctional Facility).
 The Department, along with experts in protection from harm, suicide prevention, mental health care, and special education, visited each facility several times.
 On January 29, 2010, the United States issued an investigative findings letter regarding Indianapolis, the State's sole girls' facility.
 On August 22, 2012, the United States issued a findings letter regarding Pendleton.
 As described in our letters, we found that each facility failed to provide youth with adequate protection from harm, mental health care, and special education services, in violation of the Constitution and the Individuals with Disabilities Education Act.
 Resolution of our findings is pending.

-In March 2011, the United States issued an investigative findings letter concluding that conditions at the Leflore County Juvenile Detention Center violated the constitutional and federal statutory rights of the youth confined there.
+In March 2011, the United States issued an investigative findings letter summarizing our investigation and concluding that conditions at the Leflore County Juvenile Detention Center violated the constitutional and federal statutory rights of the youth confined there.
 Leflore is a 30-bed short-term facility that serves large numbers of children annually due to high turnover and repeat confinements."
 The United States concluded that youth confined to Leflore County Juvenile Detention Center are: (1) exposed to excessive physical restraint and isolation as a means of discipline; (2) exposed to great risk of harm from inadequate mental health care, including inadequate screening, monitoring and treatment of youth who are suicidal; and (3) given inadequate educational opportunities.

 In October 2008, the United States and the County of Los Angeles ("County") agreed to remedy conditions in the Los Angeles County Probation Camps ("Camps").
 At the time of the investigation, the County operated 19 Camps, which housed approximately 2,200 youth.
 Theagreement resolved the United States' investigation and findings of unconstitutional conditions of confinement.
 Specifically, the United States found that the Camps failed to protect youth from harm and failed to provide youth with adequate suicide prevention and mental health services.
 By October 2012, the County had complied with most of the provisions of the agreement, but several remained outstanding.
 The parties then amended the agreement to include additional specificity regarding the outstanding provisions, and to add a new provision requiring the County to increase access to community-based placements as alternatives to incarceration.
 The County is expected to reach compliance with the amended agreement by December 31, 2014.
 A team of independent monitors evaluates the County's compliance.